SioKCronin/bikesupply/README.md

 # Bike Supply

-Bike Supply is an exploration of predictive models of bike sharing supply-demand dynamics, made possible by the generous data sharing of Bay Area Bike Share.
+Bike Supply is a Bayesian predictive model of bike sharing supply-demand dynamics.

 ## Goal